santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 ### -UseNewRunspace

-Uses a new runspace for each parallel invocation instead of reusing them.
+Uses a new runspace for each parallel invocation instead of reusing existing runspaces in the runspace pool.

 ```yaml
 Type: SwitchParameter